noi-techpark/odh-docs/source/applist.rst

   a production environment.

-If you are developing one application with the data provided by datasets of the |odh| project, send an email with a short description, an email contact and its status and we'll add it to the list.
+If you are developing one application with the data provided by datasets of the Open Data Hub project, send an email with a short description, an email contact and its status and we'll add it to the list.

 .. _production-stage-apps: